baerbradford/eon22/content/pages/alexs-discovery.md

 Still lingering, she snapped him back to reality.
 Let the boy have his moment but keep him on track.

+Alex turned to face Michelle.
+She had laid out clothes for the day on his bed, and his pad was ready on the stand next to it.
+She was always so considerate.
+With her encouragement, he quickly got ready.
+The door opened with a *whoosh*; he and Michelle were immediately upon the living room.
+Alex's father, Marcel, stood in the kitchen and greeted him excitedly, "Hey, bud!"

+"Where's Mom?"
+Alex asked eyeing the breakfast prepared by his father.

+"She's still getting ready.
+She should be in here soon.
+We got you a great present this year."
+Hoping to win Alex over, he gestured toward the table a few feet over.
+Atop the table sat some sort of mysterious bulge covered with a table cloth.
+Excitement arose in Alex and he wondered what it could be.
+He took a few steps closer and Marcel warned, "You need to wait until your mother is here, though.
+She'll want to see you open it."

+Disappointed, Alex turned back toward the kitchen to get a plate.
+He knew it would be more than a few minutes.
+His mother always took her time getting ready, especially took her time when others were waiting on her, and ESPECIALLY took her time when some exciting was about to happen.
 * Establish setting.
 * Well-to-do high population city on the moon.
 * May 2111.